More than a quarter of Oregonians have quit a job in the past two years, a new survey from the Oregon Values and Beliefs Center found.

 In the survey, 33% of Oregonians said that they at least partially agreed that the reason employers have had difficulty filling jobs is because since the COVID lockdowns, "people have gotten used to not working and are continuing to live off savings and unemployment benefits and are not feeling a sense of urgency to work."

 Unemployment benefits were expanded during the height of the pandemic, but have since shrunk back.
-Laid-off workers can receive roughly 65% of their weekly wages through unemployment insurance, which employers pay into.
+Laid-off workers, who pay into unemployment insurance through payroll, can receive roughly 65% of their weekly wages when unemployed.
 A person working 40 hours a week at minimum wage could receive around $350 per week if laid off.
 The additional weekly payments approved by the federal government — initially $600 and then $300 — ended in September 2021.